 In this article, learn about the basics of organizational change, some of its leading causes, the most common obstacles companies face, and how you can handle all of the changes.

 - New technology, leadership, business models, or structures can drive organizational change.

 - The two types of organizational change include adaptive change and transformational change.

 - Executives must have change management skills to successfully enact a change.
 These include delegation, organization, communication, and decision-making.

 What is Organizational Change?

-Organizational change is the process whereby a company transforms its structure or other significant elements to improve its operations and meet the challenges they’re facing now and expect to face in the future.
-A key component of this process is organizational change management, which is the strategy that applies a company’s current knowledge and resources to enact these alterations effectively.
-This type of change cannot happen without organizational change management.
+Organizational change is the process of shifting a company’s structure or other significant elements to improve operations and meet new challenges.
+A key component of this process is organizational change management, which is the strategy the company uses to enact these alterations effectively.
+Effective change cannot happen without organizational change management.

 What Leads to Organizational Change?

 Change doesn’t just happen on its own.
 Like any chemical reaction, it takes a catalyst to get the reaction going.
 This instigating incident can set the course for a company, exciting a desire to overturn the status quo and enact a substantive change in the organizational structure.
 Catalysts can come in many forms, including the following ones listed below.